-A Passion for Women Entrepreneurs in Afghanistan
+A Passion for Women Entrepreneurs Worldwide

 “The light that Sylvia Scott shines in the lives of young women helps them to become capable, confident members of the global community and inspires them to create their own unique futures.”
 Judy Rose